git-Florp/urbantest1/README.md

 Issue template (paste into a new issue):

-**Title:** [Your Name] - [Short summary: bug or suggestion]

-**Type:** Bug / Suggestion / Question

-**Description**
-- A short description of the problem or suggestion.

-**Steps to reproduce (for bugs)**
-1. Step one
-2. Step two
-3. Expected vs actual result

-**Suggested fix or improvement (optional)**
-- If you have an idea how to fix or improve this, include it here.

-**Environment (optional)**
-- Browser / OS / version / device, if relevant.

-**Attachments (optional)**
-- Screenshots, logs, or small code snippets that help explain the issue.

-**Contact (optional)**
-- Your preferred contact method (email, Discord, etc.) if you want a follow-up.

-Notes:
-- One issue per distinct problem or suggestion helps us keep track.
-If you have multiple unrelated items, please open separate issues.
-- Be as specific and concise as possible — steps to reproduce and screenshots help a lot.
-- If you prefer not to use GitHub Issues, leave a comment in this repository or open a discussion; include the same details above.
+Title: [Your Name] – [name]

+Type: Bugs / Suggestions / Questions

+**Description:**

+Use this issue to report all your bugs, suggestions, and questions together.

+Keep everything organized with clear headings and bullet points.

+**Bugs:**

+For each bug, include:

+Short description

+Steps to reproduce

+Step one

+Step two

+Expected vs actual result

+**Suggestions:**

+For each suggestion, include:

+Short description

+Why it would help

+Optional idea for improvement

+**Questions (optional):**

+Any clarifications or uncertainties you’d like answered.

+**Environment (optional):**

+Browser / OS / version / device, if relevant.

+**Attachments (optional):**

+Screenshots, logs, or small code snippets that help explain the issue.

+**Example:**

+Title: Alex – Feedback Report

+Type: Bugs + Suggestions

+Description

+**Bugs:**

+Settings Save Button Not Working

+Steps:

+Open Settings panel

+Click "Save" after changing a setting

+Expected: Settings should save

+Actual: Nothing happens

+Dark Mode Toggle Missing

+Steps:

+Go to Preferences

+Look for Dark Mode toggle

+Expected: Toggle should be visible

+Actual: No toggle present

+**Suggestions:**

+Add Keyboard Shortcuts

+Would speed up navigation for power users.

+Idea: Ctrl+S for Save, Ctrl+/ for Search.

+Improve Error Messages

+Current errors are vague.

+Suggestion: Show specific cause (e.g., “Network timeout” vs “Unknown error”).

+**Notes:**

+One issue per person.

+Inside that issue, you can list as many bugs, suggestions, and questions as you want.

+Be specific and concise — steps to reproduce and screenshots help a lot.

+If you prefer not to use GitHub Issues, you can leave a comment or open a discussion, but please follow the same format above.

 Thank you for helping improve Urbanshade OS!

+## Reporting CRITICAL Errors

+**This section is only for compiling errors.
+For other bugs, please use the standard feedback template.**

+Steps before reporting
+1. Make sure you have all dependencies installed:
+   `
+   npm install
+   `
+2. If the error still persists:
+   - Take a screenshot of the error.
+   - Copy both the command you ran (npm run build) and the full error output.
+   - Send them to emailbot00noreply@gmail.com using the template below.

+---

+Email Template

+Subject: [Your Name] – Critical Compile Error

+Body:
+`
+Command: npm run build
+Error Output: [paste full error here]

+Screenshot: [attach screenshot file]

+Environment:
+- OS: [Windows / macOS / Linux / Android]
+- Node.js version: [e.g. v18.17.0]
+- npm version: [e.g. 9.6.7]
+- Device: [Laptop / Phone / etc.]
+`

+---

+Notes
+- Only use this process for compile-time errors (build fails, dependency issues, etc.).
+- For runtime bugs, UI glitches, or feature suggestions, please use the standard GitHub issue template.
+- The more detail you provide (error logs, environment info, screenshots), the faster the issue can be diagnosed

+  Again, this is ONLY meant for COMPILER ERRORS, and you have to be using a supported nodejs version.